mad-lab-fau/mad-gui/docs/customization.rst

    <details>
    <summary><font color="#0000FF">3.
 Fill the method `process_data` with content (either 3.1 or 3.2)</font></summary>

 The above code snippet is not complete.
-Depending on whether you want your algorithm to create labels or to calculate features from existing annotations, the content of your plugin's `process_data` will be as descrbied in the following two subsections 3.1 and 3.2, see below.
+Depending on whether you want your algorithm to calculate features from existing annotations or to create labels for the plotted data, the content of your plugin's `process_data` will be as descrbied in one of the following two subsections 3.1 and 3.2.

 .. raw:: html